Syros: Antiquity

 Throughout history, the island was known as Syra (Σύρα), then Syros or Siros (Σῦρος).
 In later times, it appears to have been inhabited by the Phoenicians.
 In the Odyssey, Syros was the country of the swineherd Eumaeus who described it at length (Odyssey, XV, 403 sq.), although it has also been suggested that Eumaeus referred to Syracuse, Sicily.

 The island was also the home of the philosopher Pherecydes, the teacher of Pythagoras.
 It possessed two leading cities, Syros (now the modern Ermoupoli) and another city (Galessus) on the western coast where Galissas now stands.

-The island did not play an important role during antiquity or the early Christian years.
-It was not even a diocese at a time when even the smallest island possessed its bishop.
-During Roman times, the capital of Syros was situated in the area of contemporary Ermoupoli.

 Middle Ages

 Inside the Cathedral of Saint Nicholas in Ermoupolis, patron saint of Syros.